 With the murder of Tyre Nichols, another mother, as in the biblical texts, weeps, with the mothers of Emmett Till, Trayvon Martin, Michael Brown, George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others.
 A family grieves.
 A community fears.
 A nation is ashamed.
 Like the psalmist in the Bible, something in us cries out, “How long, O Lord, how long?”
 How long violence, how long cruelty, how long the utter disregard for the dignity and worth of every child of God?
 How long?”

-While watching the violent murder of Tyre Nichols, I was again shaken to my core, as I was each time before.
-But this time, it was different.
+While watching the violent murder of Tyre Nichols, I was shaken to my core, as I was each time before.
+But this time, there was something different.
 I have cried tears over the injustice, but that’s not enough.
 Tears don’t impact or change anything.
-I think that’s called empathy without action – or, my favorite, being lukewarm (Rev 3:16).
-Yeah me!
+I think that’s called sympathy without action – or, God’s favorite, being lukewarm (Rev 3:16).

 I can no longer feel the horror and not be moved to do something.
 What? – you ask.
 “You’re an old white grandma.
 Turn off the TV and go knit something.”
-Those negative voices that once allowed me to retreat back into complacency were now drowned out by God’s voice that calls me to “go”.
-As usual, he never seems to specify where.
+Those voices that once allowed me to retreat back into complacency were now drowned out by God’s voice calling me to “go”.
+As usual, he never seems to specify where or when.
 Like Abraham.
 Just go.

 Since then, I have sat with, prayed about, and struggled with my deepest beliefs about who I am as a professed follower of Christ, who my neighbor is, and who we are as a nation.
-And the most profound question for me that has arisen now is: if and how we as Christians are culpable.
+The most profound question for me that has arisen now is if and how I, as a Christian, am not only culpable but what I am called to do.

 It has been messy and fluid with so many nuances, but here it is.
 This is a thought process that I began for my own understanding.
 But trying to know anything concerning God and the way he operates without any doubts is futile.
 I know that, but I keep going back there.